tjmahr/tjmahr.github.io/_posts/2023-07-03-bayesian-ordering-constraint.md

 Mattan S. Ben-Shachar wrote an [excellent tutorial][msb-blog-post] about how to impose ordering constraints in Bayesian regression models.
-In that post, the data comes from archaeology
+In that post, the data comes from archaeology (inspired by [Buck, 2017](https://arxiv.org/abs/1704.07141) but not an exact copy).
-([Buck, 2017](https://arxiv.org/abs/1704.07141)).
-We have samples from `Layer`s in a site, and for each sample, we have a `C14` radiocarbon date measurement and its associated measurement `error`.
+We have samples from different layers (`Layer`) in a site, and for each sample, we have a `C14` radiocarbon date measurement and its associated measurement `error`.

 ```r